Dr. Ulf Friedrich

 Otto von Guericke University Magdeburg, Germany

-I am a member of the Institute of Mathematical Optimization at the Faculty of Mathematics of OVGU Magdeburg.
-I studied applied mathematics at Trier University and received my PhD in the Operations Research Group of Sven de Vries.
-As a postdoc, I joined the research training group Algorithmic Optimization in Trier and worked in the Operations Research Group of Andreas S. Schulz at the Technical University of Munich.
+My mathematical education started with studying applied mathematics at Trier University, where I also received my PhD in the Operations Research Group of Sven de Vries in 2016.
+As a postdoc, I joined the research training group Algorithmic Optimization in Trier.
+After that, I worked in the Operations Research Group of Andreas S. Schulz at the Technical University of Munich from 2018 to 2021.

 Research